Your information, our duty and your rights

 In addition to our technical controls, Our Data Protection team oversees how we collect, use, share and protect your information.
 We may consult a professional independent third party to ensure your rights are fulfilled.
-Our Data Protection team advises on how we can best understand risks to your data rights and freedoms, implemented processes to protect these and has responsibility to report to the Data Protection Authorities if we are not meetings our obligation.
+Our Data Protection team advises on how we can best understand risks to your data rights and freedoms, implements processes to protect these and has responsibility to report to the Data Protection Authorities if we are not meeting our obligations.

 When you contact us to ask about your information, we may ask you to identify yourself.
 This is to help us protect your information.

 You can exercise your rights by email at GDPR@BESTSMENSWEAR.COM or by writing to: GDPR Team, Best Menswear Suite 26 Northwood House/Northwood Business Park/Santry/Dublin 9/Ireland or by calling 0035318800888